Tensor network simulation for the frustrated $J_1$-$J_2$ Ising model on the square lattice

-It can be observed that as $g$ deviates from 1, the curves of $c$ and $h_1$ varying with RG step become more and more uneven, and the closer $g$ gets to 1/2, the faster they diverge.
-This agrees with our argument above, that the phase transition is accompanied by a significant change in $U$ and $m_s$ when $g$ is close to $1/2$, thus it is rather difficult to fix the phase boundary and the fixed-point tensor in the RG flow.
+It can be observed that as $g$ deviates from 1, the curves of $c$ and $h_1$ varying with RG step become more and more uneven, and the closer $g$ approaches $\frac{1}{2}$, the faster they diverge.
+This agrees with the discussion above, where the phase transition is accompanied by a significant change in $U$ and $m_s$ when $g$ is close to $\frac{1}{2}$.
+Thus, it is rather difficult to fix the phase boundary and the fixed-point tensor in the RG flow.

-Besides the RG scenario, we also choose a moderate way to contract the tensor network for the crosscheck.
-MPO in one row is treated as the transfer matrix, then the system shrinks row by row rather than in exponential way.
-The alternative way to extract the critical properties is from CFT formula in Eq.~(\ref{eq:lnZTK}).
-We set $L_x\rightarrow \infty$, finite $L_y$ guarantees the requirement $L_x\gg L_y$ in Eq.~(\ref{eq:lnZTK}).
-The linearity in the fitting of $\text{ln} Z/(L_x L_y)$ versus $\pi/(6{L_y}^2)$ keeps very well in the list of Table. \ref{gLyc}, which also indicates the feature of the continuous phase transition.
+Besides the preceding RG scenario, we also choose a moderate way to contract the tensor network as a cross-check.
+The alternative way to extract the critical properties is from Eq.~(\ref{eq:lnZTK}).
+We set $L_x\rightarrow \infty$ with finite $L_y$ ensuring that the requirement $L_x\gg L_y$ in Eq.~(\ref{eq:lnZTK}) holds.
+The linear fitting of $\text{ln} Z/L_x L_y$ versus $\pi/6{L_y^2}$ works very well in the list of Table \ref{gLyc}, which also indicates a continuous phase transition described by CFT.